 How to Make Green Without Yellow

-Possible color combinations for green without yellow:
+Possible colour combinations for green without yellow:

 Raw Sienna + Prussian Blue